AlvinSheng/SLG-Deep-Learning/Ch1and2/Ch1and2Questions.md

 **Michael**: In regular gradient descent we would need to calculate the gradient at every data point which can be computationally intensive as our dataset size grows.
 To circumvent this we randomly choose one data point to approximate the gradient and move 1 step size down the gradient.
 This will allow for faster convergence, and in practice the book says we use a batch of training points.

+**Dale**: Regular gradient descent which computes the gradient from the whole data can be way too expensive in a single iteration when the volumn of the raw data is large.
+On the contrary, when we use a small batch of data and calculates the gradient, each iteration will take much less time and computational cost.

 **6. How does the concept of momentum apply to SGD?**